EliRoman/Senior_Research_2024--LLM_Deception_Detection/README.md

-# Senior_Research_2024--LLM_Deception_Detection
+# Senior Research 2024 - LLM Deception Detection
+ This repository is for code & documentatation created as part of a research project for a senior research course.
- Development of a method for testing a large language models ability to detect deception.
-Created for senior research project.
+ The objective is the development of a method for testing a large language models ability to detect deception.